hgvisUOC/Data-Analytics/README.md

-# Title: Data Analysis using Google Colab
+# Data Analysis using Google Colab

 This repository contains data analysis projects completed using Google Colab.
 The goal is to provide a central location for storing and sharing these analyses, and to encourage further exploration and collaboration.

-## Project 1: Analyzing Movie Ratings
+## Project 1: Titanic Analysis

-This project focuses on analyzing movie ratings data from a Kaggle dataset.
+This project focuses on analyzing the famous Titanic passenger data to gain insights into the factors that contributed to passenger survival.
 The analysis includes:

-* **Data Cleaning:** Removing duplicate entries and filtering based on rating values.
+* **Data Cleaning:** Removing missing values, correcting anomalies, and formatting data for analysis.
-* **Exploratory Data Analysis:** Visualizing the distribution of ratings, identifying the most popular genres, and calculating average ratings for different genres.
+* **Exploratory Data Analysis:** Visualizing the distribution of passenger attributes like age, gender, class, and survival rates.
-* **Modeling:** Building a simple linear regression model to predict movie ratings based on features like budget and popularity.
+* **Modeling:** Building a logistic regression model to predict passenger survival based on various features.
+* **Evaluation:** Evaluating the performance of the model and interpreting its results.

+The Titanic analysis demonstrates the capabilities of Google Colab for data analysis and visualization.
+It also highlights the importance of data cleaning and feature engineering in building accurate predictive models.

 ## Project 2: Predicting Stock Prices